-The General Authority of Zakat and Income Tax (GAZT) issued an assessment claiming additional zakat of SR 29.3 million on account of non-deduction of long-term finance lease and notes receivables.
-The Company filed an objection against this assessment.
-The GAZT issued a letter indicating their non-agreement with the objection submitted.
-The Company has not accepted the contentions of the GAZT, therefore, has requested that objection be forwarded to the Preliminary Objection Committee.
-The zakat declarations for the years 2013 to 2016 are currently under review by the GAZT.
-The Company is in process to arrange the submission of zakat declaration for the year ended December 31, 2017 with the GAZT.
-Further, the Company has a No objection letter from the GAZT valid up to 30 April 2018.
+The General Authority of Zakat and Tax (GAZT) issued an assessment claiming additional zakat of SR 29.3 million for the period ended 31 December 2012.
+The Company filed an objection against the assessment.
+The GAZT recently issued a letter indicating their non-agreement with the objection submitted by the Company.
+The Company has submitted the objection to the GAZT to be forwarded to the Objection Committee.
+The zakat declarations for the year 2013 through 2017 are currently under reviewed by the GAZT.
+Further, the Company has a No objection letter from the GAZT valid upto 30 April 2019.